Lwów Ghetto: German invasion and pogroms

 Lviv was occupied by the German Wehrmacht in the early hours of 30 June 1941.
 That day, Jews were press-ganged by the Germans to remove bodies of the NKVD's victims from the three local jails.
 During the morning of 30 June, an ad hoc Ukrainian People's Militia was formed in the city.
-It included OUN activists who had moved in from Krakow with the Germans, OUN members who lived in Lviv, and former Soviet policemen—who had either decided to switch sides or who were OUN members that had infiltrated the Soviet police.
+It included OUN activists who had moved in from Kraków with the Germans, OUN members who lived in Lviv, and former Soviet policemen—who had either decided to switch sides or who were OUN members that had infiltrated the Soviet police.
 A full-blown pogrom began on the next day, 1 July.
 Jews were taken from their apartments, made to clean streets on their hands and knees, or perform rituals that identified them with Communism.
 Jews continued to be brought to the three prisons, first to exhume the bodies and then to be killed.
 Sub-units of Einsatzgruppe C arrived on 2 July, at which point violence escalated further.
 The SS death squad conducted a series of mass-murder operations which continued for the next few days.

 A second pogrom took place in the last days of July 1941 and was named the "Petlura Days" after the assassinated Ukrainian leader and pogromist Symon Petliura.
 This pogrom was organized by the Nazis, but carried out by the Ukrainians, as a prologue to the total annihilation of the Jewish population of Lwów.
 Somewhere in the neighborhood of between 5,000–7,000 Jews were brutally beaten and more than 2,000 murdered in this massacre.
 In addition, some 3,000 persons, mostly Jews, were executed in the municipal stadium by the German military.